Skip to Content

 • Entrapment.
 If an undercover officer coerced or deceived you into committing a crime, this may constitute entrapment and dropped charges.

-Why Choose Hunsucker Legal Group?
+Why Choose Hunsucker Legal Group in Oklahoma?

 Facing criminal allegations can be terrifying, but you’re not alone.
-With so much at stake, it’s important to choose a criminal defense firm with a reputation for winning results.
+With so much at stake, it’s important to choose a criminal defense firm with a reputation for results.
 Hunsucker Legal Group is dedicated to safeguarding your life and liberty by providing the strong defense you deserve.
 Since 1997, our lawyers have handled tens of thousands of cases with an impressive success rate, giving you confidence that your future is in trusted hands.

-• DEFENDING OVER 300 CRIMINAL CASES A YEAR John Hunsucker, Director on the Board of the Oklahoma Criminal Defense Lawyer’s Association
+• DEFENDING OVER 500 CRIMINAL CASES A YEAR John Hunsucker, Director on the Board of the Oklahoma Criminal Defense Lawyer’s Association

 facing a tough fight?